-5. Sustainable Travel for Southern Villages
+5. Sustainable Travel for the Southern Villages (Indicative Contributions)

-The site will be making significant contributions to Sustainable Travel for Southern Villages.
-Indicative Contributions Total: 10 units x £6,826 $^9$ (HCC developer contributions) = £68,000 This would be attributed as follows:
+The site will be making significant contributions to Sustainable Travel for the Southern Villages.

+Indicative Contributions Total: 10 units x £6,826 $^{9}$ (HCC developer contributions) = £68,000 This would be attributed as follows:

-- SWH GTP SCHEME SM20 Indicative contribution £68,000 - A405 Cycleway Provision of off-road cycleway broadly alongside the A405 running from Coningsby Bank (St Albans) and Bricket Wood (M1 J6) and connecting to existing route.
-Enhancing existing cycleway continuing to Garston (including the Leisure park) and Leavesden (including the business park)
+- SWH GTP SCHEME SM20 Indicative contribution £68,000 - ➤ A405 Cycleway Provision of off-road cycleway broadly alongside the A405 running from Coningsby Bank (St Albans) and Bricket Wood (M1 J6) and connecting to existing route.
+Enhancing existing cycleway continuing to Garston (including the Leisure Park) and Leavesden (including the business park)